 1. Is the Coin Dealer Experienced?

 There's an old saying around numismatics that goes, "Buy the book before you buy the coin."
-While this is excellent advice, and I strongly recommend following it, the fact is that not everyone can become an expert.
-If you are buying coins, especially for investment purposes, you want a knowledgeable, reliable coin dealer who can give you accurate advice.
+While this is excellent advice, and I strongly recommend following it, the fact is that not every coin collector can become an expert in every field of numismatics.
+If you are buying coins, especially for investment purposes, you will want a knowledgeable, reliable coin dealer who can give you accurate and meaningful advice.

 When you first meet a new coin dealer introduce yourself and tell him what you are interested in.
 Then ask him some questions to get to know what type of dealer he is.
 Here are some examples: